International-Soil-Radiocarbon-Database/SOC-Hub/_posts/2018-07-10-Physical-Fractions.markdown

 ---
 <!--
 ***
-Fractionation is the separation of different physical components within the soil, to distinguish the organic matter pools having different ecological or biogeochemical meanings.
-This can be done based on **mineralogy - insert link**, physical properties, **biological properties - insert link**, or **chemical properties - insert link**.
-To have a better understanding of soil, it is best to combine multiple separation procedures to get a more in depth understanding.
+Fractionation is the method to separate different physical components within the soil, to distinguish the organic matter pools having different ecological or biogeochemical meanings.
+This can be achieved based on our understanding of **mineralogy - insert link**, physical properties, **biological properties - insert link**, or **chemical properties - insert link** of the soil.
+To have a better understanding of soil, it may be useful to combine multiple fractionation procedures.
 Once isolated, various approaches may be used to determine the composition and turnover of the isolated fraction(s) **insert link to Kristy’s section**.

 ***
 -->

 ### What is it?

-Physical fractionation is a process used to separate soil based on size and density (Gregorich et al, 2006).
-It assumes that soil physical components and structure will determine its behavior and interactions.
-Additionally, with soils being complex systems influenced by different forming factors, they can be separated using different processes.
-These processes include separation by soil texture, particle size, aggregates and density.
-With many permutations of physical fractionation methods in the literature (Figure 1), the research question should dictate what method is chosen.
+Physical fractionation is a method to separate different physical components within the soil by physical means with a goal to distinguish soil organic matter pools having different ecological or biogeochemical characteristics.
+Soil is commonly fractionated according to the size and density of physical components (Gregorich et al, 2006) after certain levels of dispersion (Fig. 1).
+As soils being a complex systems with high physical and chemical heterogeneity, the research question should dictate which physical fractionation method is chosen.

 ![Figure 1.
 A flow chart diagram that demonstrates the complexity of separation of by physical properties.For more detailed information on the diagram, please refer to chapter 13 in "Soil microbiology, ecology, and biochemistry" (Paul, 2015).]({{site.baseurl}}{{page.figures}}image.png)
 *Figure 1.
 A flow chart diagram that demonstrates the complexity of separation of by physical properties.For more detailed information on the diagram, please refer to chapter 13 in "Soil microbiology, ecology, and biochemistry" (Paul, 2015).*